ossf/scorecard-action/README.md

 Scorecard can run successfully with the workflow's default `GITHUB_TOKEN`.
 However, the `Branch-Protection` and (experimental) `Webhooks` checks require additional data that isn't accessible with that token.

-We therefore suggest (see note below) you create a fine-grained Personal Access Token (PAT) that Scorecard may use for authentication.
+We therefore suggest you create a fine-grained Personal Access Token (PAT) that Scorecard may use for authentication.

 1. [Create a fine-grained Personal Access Token](https://github.com/settings/personal-access-tokens/new) with the following settings:
     - Token name: `OpenSSF Scorecard Action - $USER_NAME/$REPO_NAME>`